15 Credit Unions That Don’t Use ChexSystems for 2023

 Although branch locations may be limited, America First has a large ATM network that covers the entire country.
 Additionally, the credit union provides various savings products, with interest rates that are comparable to those offered by many banks.

-The Easy Checking account comes with a monthly fee of $9.95.
-However, you can have it waived if you maintain a balance of $200 or more.
+The Easy Checking account is one of the financial products offered by Hope Credit Union.
+This account features a monthly fee of $9.95, but members can have this fee waived by maintaining a minimum balance of $200 or more.

 The credit union’s Basic Checking Account requires an initial deposit of $25 and has a monthly fee of $15.
 However, this can be reduced to $10 with a direct deposit.